What is Marketing?

 Marketing in its broadest form is identifying and satisfying customer needs at a profit.

 Notice there is no mention of communications or expensive lunches!

 Marketing is all about customers.
-Customers buy products and services.
-Customers generate profits.
+Customers buy your products and services that generate profits for your business.
 It's people like you and me that you need to focus your efforts on to grow your business.

 The only reason someone buys something is to satisfy a need they have at that moment in their life.
 You need to focus on that customer need even before you try to sell your products.